squirreldev-fs/adsbAlerting/README.md

 9. Department (French administrative subdivision) (e.g. "68")

 ## To be improved / added
-[ ] Separate alerting list from database.
+- [ ] Separate alerting list from database.
-[ ] Large review of database, to make use of data available online.
+- [ ] Large review of database, to make use of data available online.
-[ ] Add a button to quickly access information on the internet about unknown aircraft.
+- [ ] Add a button to quickly access information on the internet about unknown aircraft.
-[ ] Use Window's notifications system, to alert the user even if the sound is muted [ ] Create a UI more efficient to handle / sort a lot of aircraft.
+- [ ] Use Window's notifications system, to alert the user even if the sound is muted-
+- [ ] Create a UI more efficient to handle / sort a lot of aircraft.
-[ ] Ensure to only loose the selection when unable to keep it.
+- [ ] Ensure to only loose the selection when unable to keep it.
-[ ] Add a parameter in the UI to set the time after an aircraft is removed from the list.
+- [ ] Add a parameter in the UI to set the time after an aircraft is removed from the list.
-[ ] Add a way to easily change database (not hard-coded).
+- [ ] Add a way to easily change database (not hard-coded).
-[x] Edit this readme to provide more details about "resources" folder (pictures and alarm sound).
+- [x] Edit this readme to provide more details about "resources" folder (pictures and alarm sound).
-[ ] Add a dump1090 settings window, to enter the what forms the command line.
+- [ ] Add a dump1090 settings window, to enter the what forms the command line.
-[ ] Add a location selection when launching dump1090.
+- [ ] Add a location selection when launching dump1090.
-[ ] Save favorite locations described right above (GPS coords + name).
+- [ ] Save favorite locations described right above (GPS coords + name).
-[ ] Add a map to display aircraft with a known position.
+- [ ] Add a map to display aircraft with a known position.
-[ ] Add relative aircraft position (heading and distance to the antenna).
+- [ ] Add relative aircraft position (heading and distance to the antenna).